pseroul/simu_it_aging/README.md

 # simu_it_aging
-Simulate the carbon impact of IT depending on the speed of replacement
+Simulate the carbon impact of IT depending on:
+- the lifetime for embedded footprint
+- the carbon intensity for the usage footprint

 ## To install it
 ```